For the Holidays

 - Connect only the amount of light strands as recommended by the manufacturer.

-- Holiday lights should only be used on a temporary basis, about 90 days.
+- Holiday lights should only be used temporarily for about 90 days.

 Picking the tree